ashishk1906/github/README.md

 - Ensure you have a stable internet connection while running the script.
 - Set the `GITHUB_TOKEN` environment variable with a valid token to avoid authorization issues.
-- The script will prompt for the number of issues to fetch and can handle requests exceeding 100 issues by making multiple API calls.
+- The script can handle requests exceeding 100 issues by making multiple API calls.